LaunchCodeEducation/lchs/src/chapters/functions/function-output.rst

 ---------------------------

-When a ``return`` statement executes, the function ends, even if more code follows the statement in the function body.
-This means we must be careful to use ``return`` only when the work of the function is done.
+When a ``return`` statement executes, the function ends, even if more code follows in the function body.
+We must be careful to use ``return`` only when the work of the function is done.

 .. admonition:: Example